elvisii/ei-tapable/README.md

 * __Sync__.
 A sync hook can only be tapped with synchronous functions (using `myhook.tap()`)

+* __Waterfall__.
+A waterfall hook also calls each tapped function in a row.
+Unlike the basic hook, it passes a return value from each function to the next function.

 ### Interceptor

 hook offer an additional interceptor API: